We all know that customer centricity is essential; even more so these days with the lockdown in most countries due to the pandemic.

 Do all your brands have a clear description of their target audience?
 These days we tend to speak about personas or avatars.

-Include not only your customers’ demographics and consumption / purchasing habits but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.
+In your avatar, you must include not only your customers’ demographics and consumption / purchasing habits, but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.

 #2 Assess the Optimum Way of Connecting with Your Customers